DavidDerhy/api-docs/source/includes/_develop_debug.md

 #Develop and Debug

-The developer tools: [API-Browser](https://developer.fidortecs.com/api-browser/), [fidor_schema](https://github.com/fidor/fidor_schema), [fidor_starter_kits](https://github.com/fidor/fidor_starter_kits), [application manager](https://apm.fidor.de/), sandbox environment and [developer community](https://developer.fidor.de/)  are provided free of charge.
+The developer tools [API browser](https://developer.fidortecs.com/api-browser/), [Fidor schema](https://github.com/fidor/fidor_schema), [Fidor starter kits](https://github.com/fidor/fidor_starter_kits), [Application Manager](https://apm.fidor.de/), sandbox environment and [developer community](https://developer.fidor.de/)  are provided free of charge.
 You only pay for API usage once your application goes live.

 ##Add and Change Scopes
 Fidor APIs provide a wide range of functions and provide access to a wide range of banking services.
 In the Application Manager you have to decide and define the scope, i.e. the set of functions your application needs in order to work properly.
-Here your can also select if your application only needs access to your own account or if you plan to provide the application to other people, so that the application needs access to their data and accounts.
+Here your can also select whether your application only needs access to your own account or if you plan to provide the application to other people, so that the application needs access to their data and accounts.

 ##Understand OAuth
 ```